timoxley/chimes/Readme.md

 ## About

-The new iterable data structures in ES6 are hard to justify using as they're severely lacking in expressive power when compared to Arrays.
-This library's goal is to add all the expressive power of Arrays to anything iterable, including generators.
+It's hard to justify using the new iterable data structures in ES6 as they're severely lacking in expressive power when compared to Arrays e.g. no map/filter/reduce etc. This library's goal is to add the expressive power of Arrays to anything iterable, including generators.

 Current implementation is porcelain for future sugar.